Happy-Loman/ANON/README.md

 # ANON
-A website that allows you to post anonymously.
+A web application that allows you to post anonymously.

 link [ http://happy-loman.github.io/ANON/ ]